Rewilding my mind, muscles and tastebuds with AliKats in France

 The walking was a little challenging, but in a good way.
 As we switched between the magical forests of dappled light and up the steeper mountain paths, gasping at the stunning scenery, it was well worth the protest from my calf muscles.
 Back in the chalet Ursula’s knot-defying Thai massage, a kind of ‘yoga/massage’ where she does the hard work for you, was a welcome optional extra.

 We’d also learned so much about nature, not least that we could eat so much of what was right under our noses in the wild.
-One day, after our hike, we were greeted by Kat and head chef Rochelle, who introduced us to the joys of foraging in Kat’s wildly abundant garden.
+One day, after our hike, we were greeted by Kat and head chef Rachelle, who introduced us to the joys of foraging in Kat’s wildly abundant garden.

 We plucked the top tender leaves from nettles and threw them into baskets for supper.
-Back at the chalet, Rochelle showed us how to rinse the nettles we’d picked (wearing gloves) before blanching them in boiling water to kill the sting.
+Back at the chalet, Rachelle showed us how to rinse the nettles we’d picked (wearing gloves) before blanching them in boiling water to kill the sting.
 We mixed the leaves with onions and chickpea flour to make a spicy pakoras and kept the blanching liquid for nettle tea.

-Every day Rochelle used wild foraged herbs and flowers to accent our meals, providing a list of ingredients, detailing the flavours and health properties.
+Every day Rachelle used wild foraged herbs and flowers to accent our meals, providing a list of ingredients, detailing the flavours and health properties.
 For example, apart from being completely delicious, we learnt that rhubarb was also “a powerful regulator of gut flora.”
 While nettles were, “the closet thing you’ll get to a superfood.
 So much more powerful than anything you’ll find in the shops and so much cooler.”

 I’m not generally vegan and had worried I that I might be constantly hungry or find the food a bit boring.
 No chance of that.
-At the first dinner Rochelle had given us each our own freshly baked sourdough loaf, along with smokey, freshly churned butter, covered in wild flowers.
+At the first dinner Rachelle had given us each our own freshly baked sourdough loaf, along with smokey, freshly churned butter, covered in wild flowers.
 It seemed too beautiful to eat, but of course we did.

 Every meal was spectacular - delicate and delicious.
 A feast for the eyes as much as the tastebuds, with “distinctly ‘Michelin vibes’, as one guest announced, as yet-another astonishingly creative dish was laid before us.
 Each day I vowed to skip dessert, but it was hopeless.